-i had my first run in with African black soap a few years ago. all the range amongst a small group of my friends at the time, i’d passed over their advice to try this interesting looking bar many a times. at the time it sounded so trendy, like it would fade away soon enough, but a year later they were still going on and on about this “miracle soap.” “throw out everything else girl! this is the business!” on the last plea from a friend i caved in and she dropped a bar into the palm my hand. other than thinking, “this one strange looking bar of soap,” i only had a snippet of advice from her on how to use it which was, “don’t over do it!” and was sent on my merry way. boy did she set me up good…
+I had my first run in with African black soap a few years ago.
+All the range amongst a small group of my friends at the time, I’d passed over their advice to try this interesting looking bar many a times.
+At the time it sounded so trendy, like it would fade away soon enough, but a year later they were still going on and on about this “miracle soap.”
+“Throw out everything else girl!
+This is the business!”
+On the last plea from a friend, I caved in and she dropped a bar into the palm my hand.
+Other than thinking, “This one strange looking bar of soap,” I only had a snippet of advice from her on how to use it which was, “Don’t over do it!” and was sent on my merry way.
+Boy did she set me up good…

-black soap works wonders as a deep skin cleanser for all skin types by helping to manage oily skin and clear up acne and sooth eczema and psoriasis. i use it to remove makeup, wash my hair without leaving it stripped and also bathe with it sometimes.
+Black soap works wonders as a deep skin cleanser for all skin types by helping to manage oily skin and clear up acne and sooth eczema and psoriasis.
+I use it to remove makeup, wash my hair without leaving it stripped and also bathe with it sometimes.

 do you black soap?